Giving Victims a Voice: Reception

+In March 2013, Her Majesty's Inspectorate of Constabulary reported that 214 of the complaints that had been made against Savile after his death would have been criminal offences if they had been reported at the time.
+Sixteen persons reported being raped by Savile under the age of 16 and four of those were under the age of ten.
+Thirteen others reported serious sexual abuse by Savile, including four under-ten-year-olds.
+Another ten reported being raped by Savile while over the age of sixteen.

 Salon reported that because Savile could not face prosecution, the report offers the "closest thing to justice" for the alleged victims.
 Spiked criticised the report by describing it as "the peak of 'victim centred' justice" and lacking in objectivity.
 Academics in Social Work Studies at the University of Edinburgh have questioned the veracity of the report.
 Writing in "Moral Panics, Jimmy Savile and Social Work: a 21st century morality tale" that "Giving Victims a Voice is full of scare-mongering, exaggeration and elision, as allegations are presented as 'facts' and accusations become 'offences', held to be incontrovertibly true".
 The Lucy Faithfull Foundation stated that children must be better protected in the future.
 It also called for a national strategy to prevent such child sexual abuse.
 The BBC restated a "sincere apology to the victims", saying it was "appalled" at Savile's preying on its premises.

+DJ and friend of Savile, Ray Teret was found guilty of seven rapes and 11 indecent assaults in December 2014; while Teret was cleared of aiding and abetting Savile to rape a 15-year-old girl, he was found guilty of raping the same complainant.
+A lawyer for 169 of Savile's alleged victims stated that Teret's guilty verdicts represent "the closest the victims of Jimmy Savile will get to a conviction against their attacker".